HariSekhon/Spotify-tools/README.md

 A collection of Spotify API tools to make it easy to manage years of precious Spotify playlists.

-- ```bash-tools/spotify_*.sh``` - [Spotify](https://www.spotify.com/) API scripts to
+- ```bash-tools/spotify_*.sh``` - [Spotify](https://www.spotify.com/) API scripts
-  - list all public playlists for any given user
+  - list all public playlists for any given user, even followed playlists
+  - list all private playlists for the currently authorized user
   - backup all playlists or a selection of playlists by partial name or ID
-  - download playlist contents as track URIs / `Artists - Track` / CSV format
+  - download playlist contents as Spotify URIs / `Artists - Track` / CSV format
   - convert Spotify track URIs to human readable `Artist - Track` / CSV format
-  - iterate any command against all playlists - command can be templated with playlist name or ID which will be auto-populated on each iteration
+  - iterate any command against all playlists - command can be templated with `{playlist}` name or `{playlist_id}` which will be auto-populated on each iteration
-  - convert a playlist name to an ID or an ID to a playlist name
+  - convert a playlist name to an ID, or an ID to a playlist name
+  - search for tracks / artists / albums and output in either human readable form or as Spotify URIs for fast loading into the Spotify app or automated chaining with other adjacent tools
+  - list liked / top tracks / artists in either human readable form or as Spotify URIs
   - generate a Spotify API token (used by all other bash scripts)
   - query any Spotify API endpoint with authentication (used by all other bash scripts)
 - ```spotify-cmd.pl``` - Spotify desktop app control from the command line on Mac via AppleScript calls.
 Useful for automation that Mac HotKeys don't help with such as auto-nexting tracks every N seconds if you want to skip through sampling a playlist